HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-rabbitmq.md

 If the message routing key does not match any binding key, the message is discarded.

-## Default exchange
+**Default Exchange**

-The default exchange is a pre-declared direct exchange with no name, usually referred by an empty string.
+The default exchange is a pre-declared `direct exchange with no name`, usually referred by an empty string.
 When you use default exchange, your message is delivered to the queue with a name equal to the routing key of the message.
 Every queue is automatically bound to the default exchange with a routing key which is the same as the queue name.

 ## Topic Exchange